🔍 공개 퀴즈 검색

 What is the main difference between passive and active reading?

-1. Passive reading is more effective
+1. Passive reading is more effective for learning

-2. Passive reading requires more concentration
+2. Passive reading requires more concentration and effort

 3. Active reading involves thinking and questioning ✓

-4. Active reading is faster
+4. Active reading is faster and takes less time

 Which of the following is NOT a benefit of active reading?

-1. Critical thinking skills
+1. Improved critical thinking skills

 2. Faster reading speed ✓

-3. Better comprehension
+3. Better comprehension of material

-4. Improved memory
+4. Improved memory retention

 What should you do BEFORE reading a text?

-1. Answer comprehension questions
+1. Answer comprehension questions first

 2. Preview the title, headings, and visuals ✓

-3. Memorize vocabulary words
+3. Memorize all vocabulary words

-4. Write a summary
+4. Write a detailed summary of the content

 What is the purpose of annotation while reading?